Z-Xiaobi/princeton-Algorithms_I/percolation/README.md

 # Percolation
 Coursework Specification: <a href="https://coursera.cs.princeton.edu/algs4/assignments/percolation/specification.php" target="_blank">https://coursera.cs.princeton.edu/algs4/assignments/percolation/specification.php</a>

+Score: 91 (Dec 30, 2020)

-The biggest improvement is change size of **WeightedQuickUnionUF** from `n*n` to `n*n+2`.
-In this case, I don't have to use nested `for-loops` (two `for` loops) to retrieve all connection relationships between current node and upside nodes (first line nodes) or between upside nodes and downside nodes (second line nodes).
+The biggest improvement is to change size of **WeightedQuickUnionUF** from `n*n` to `n*n+2`.
+In this case, I don't have to use nested `for-loops` (two `for` loops) to retrieve all connection relationships between the current node and upside nodes (first line nodes) or between upside nodes and downside nodes (second line nodes).
 That is, `isFull` and `percolates` in **Percolation.java** will save more resources.

-Basically, I use two extra nodes (as you may noticed my declaration of size of **WeightedQuickUnionUF**).
+Basically, I use two extra nodes (as you may notice my declaration of the size of **WeightedQuickUnionUF**).
 One is the root of the first line nodes, another is the root of the last line nodes.
 Therefore, I can check `isFull` by checking whether current node and the first line root are connected (`WeightedQuickUnionUF.find(up_root) == WeightedQuickUnionUF.find(current_open_node)`).
 Similarly, `percolates` just need to check two roots are connected (`WeightedQuickUnionUF.find(up_root) == WeightedQuickUnionUF.find(down_root)`).

-I defined the roots as the last two nodes in array.
+I defined the roots as the last two nodes in the array.
 You can choose other indexes as you like.

 Some failed checks of my code: